 ingredients for homemade ube halaya

 We will need only 5 ingredients to make the best ube jam and only a few steps.
+I wrote some helpful notes for you to make this dessert a success.

 How to cook the best ube halaya

-- In medium heat, melt your butter in a large skillet or dutch overn and add all the ingredients except ube extract.
-Mix everything well until everything is well combined.
+- In low-medium heat, melt your butter in a large skillet or Dutch oven.

 Storage Tips

 Freezer - Ube jam lasts a very long time in the freezer when stored properly.
-Transfer this dessert to a freezer-friendly container such as a wide-mouth mason jar.
+Transfer this purple jam dessert to a freezer-friendly container such as a wide-mouth mason jar.
 It will last up to 3 months in the freezer.

-Ube Jam (Ube Halaya) Recipe
+Ube Halaya Jam Recipe

 Equipment